nicbotes/elixir-exercise/README.md

 ## Implementation details

 This section is for you to fill in with any decisions you made that may be relevant.
 You can also change this README to fit your needs.

+### Intro
+Hi there,

+Thanks for taking the time to review this home assignment.
+I'm new to Elixir and Phoenix but have read there docs and have tried to apply best practice.
+I've explained my thinking below in the hopes that it I can get more rich feedback while learning.

+### Task 1
+My thinking here was to follow elixir practices:
+- Documentation of the convert function.
+I followed similar copy used in `h File.read`
+- Simple approach using a case statement and pattern matching to return the tuple and get the test passing.
+- I decided to rather handle a nil (or other non-numeric types) `amount` input by returning an error tuple.
+Elixir docs describe "let it crash" being commonplace.
+However, in this case, I thought an amount field could be undefined so I have handled the case and updated the test suite accordingly.
+- I added a few more data points for the testing.
+This may be